Business & Economics

 - Paper 2 has data response and essay questions and focuses on Theme 2 and Theme 3 content

-Key Stage 5: Pearson BTEC Nationals in Business
+Pearson Nationals in Business

 There is a choice for students wanting to study the BTEC Business.
-They can either opt for the one A Level equivalent or the 2 A Level equivalent course.
+They can either opt for the 1.5 A Level equivalent or the 2 A Level equivalent course.
 Depending on their choice they will study the following:

 Assessment is through assignments, controlled assessments and examinations.

-Key Stage 5: Edexcel A Level Economics (9ECO)
+Edexcel Economics (9ECO)

 Students will study the following themes: